marcantonyw/agoraphobia/src/content/agoraphobia.md

 In the [DARE response method](https://www.dareresponse.com/), **D stands for Defuse** in a different way—like defusing a bomb.
 Defuse the threat by saying "ok...and?" to every fear.

-> Your throat feels like it’s closing?
+> Your throat feels like it's closing?
 > Nope.
 It just *feels* like that.
-That’s a specific medical condition you don’t have.
+That's a specific medical condition you don't have.
 It feels a little tight, ok and?
 >
-> You think you’re gonna pass out while driving?
+> You think you're gonna pass out while driving?
 > Nope.
 Anxiety raises blood pressure, fainting is caused by a drop in blood pressure.
 >
-> You feel like you’re gonna puke?
+> You feel like you're gonna puke?
 > You might.
 So what?
 Puking is a safe, normal bodily process.
 Unpleasant?
 Sure.
 Dangerous?
 Nope.

 To get better, you need to **defuse in both senses** of the word.

 You create space from the thoughts and feelings by observing them, *and* you disarm the threat by calling it's bluff.

-That’s how you bring your rational understanding of safety *into* a moment of panic.
+That's how you bring your rational understanding of safety *into* a moment of panic.

 > ***"You're just telling me to calm down in different words.
 How is this supposed to be helpful?
 The waves don't come and go.
 I'm in a constant state of terror & sick to my stomach until I get back home.
 Even when I rationally know I'm safe and it's just anxiety, the feelings are overwhelming.
 This would not work. "***

->  We think of the key, each in his prison, thinking of the key, _each confirms a prison_.”
+>  We think of the key, each in his prison, thinking of the key, each confirms a prison.

 #### Now we're onto tolerance of discomfort.